 American energy and know-how produced these ships.
-FDR made Henry Kaiser production czar and he applied the same principles to building ships as he had to building his cars.
+FDR made Henry J. Kaiser production czar and he applied the same principles to building ships as he had to building his cars and jeeps.

-Some went from on the drawing board to on the water in under 4 days.
+One went from the drawing board to the water in under 4 days.

 Now, a decade and a half later the Bradford Island sailed under the Cities Service Oil Company banner.
 She was looking her age.
-She appeared to me, at least, ungainly.
+She appeared to my seaman’s eye, at least, ungainly.
 Too long and too narrow, with superstructures in the middle and at the back, she looked like she might snap in heavy weather.

 The Bradford Island was held together by the know-how and constant attention of the 3 engineers—the Chief, the First and the Second Engineer: all white southern men, all tall and rangy, all pretty silent.
 And they all knew what they were doing.
 I worked along side the Second Engineer.
 I never knew his name.
 He was called “Second” by me and everyone else.